 UVAC operates differently from most EMS agencies in that we have a crew of three people on each shift.
 As a learning service, new members start out as the “Attendant” who assists the crew with equipment and is able to watch patient care and assessment.
 This learning role is important to training new members in EMS operations as well as patient care.
-The “Crew Chief” on every call is a licensed EMT that is thoroughly vetted in EMS operations and patient care.
-In addition to their initial training as an EMT, all Crew Chief Candidates are expected to complete additional training with another experienced provider to ensure their skills are exceptional.
-Crew Chief’s are responsible for all patient care, as well as ensuring safety of the crew.
+The “Primary Provider” on every call is a licensed EMT that is thoroughly vetted in EMS operations and patient care.
+In addition to their initial training as an EMT, all Primary Provider Candidates are expected to complete additional training with another experienced provider to ensure their skills are exceptional.
+Primary Providers are responsible for all patient care, as well as ensuring safety of the crew.
 Finally, the Driver is responsible for the safe operation of the ambulance, and providing transport to and from emergency scenes.
-The Driver may or may not be a licensed EMT, but will still assist the Crew Chief as needed.
+The Driver may or may not be a licensed EMT, but will still assist the Primary Provider as needed.

 There are three EMS license levels at which an ambulance may respond at: